hatsunearu/arduino-victor888-controller/README.md

 ##Usage

 Using a 3 conductor unshrouded PWM wire, connect pin 9 of the Arduino to the signal wire (usually yellow or white and on the edge) and the Arduino ground to the ground wire (usually black or brown and on the other edge).
-The +5V rail need not be connected, as the Victor 888 does not draw power or reference to it.
+The red wire, which is the V+ wire, may be not connected.
+However, if you are having issues (see issue #1), try connecting this wire to the Vdd bus on your Arduino, which should have the same voltage as the maximum voltage of the PWM signal.

 Plug in the PWM wire to the Victor 888.
 Plug in the Arduino to a computer with a USB cable.
 The sketch will initialize with the duty cycle as zero.
 Input integers between -100 and 100 into a 9600 baud USB serial interface into the Arduino to set the duty cycle.